England rallies to avoid Japan upset

 Missed the match?
 Watch England v Japan on Catch-Up

-Eddie Jones challenged a much-changed team to "smash" his former side, but England was in danger of being humiliated when they trailed 15-10 at half-time on Sunday (AEDT).
+Eddie Jones challenged a much-changed team to "smash" his former side, but England was in danger of being humiliated when it trailed 15-10 at half-time on Sunday (AEDT).

 An enterprising Japan team was great value for its lead, Ryoto Nakamura and Michael Leitch scoring first-half tries, with England disjointed after Jones made 11 alterations to his starting line-up after the defeat to New Zealand.